 In Tagalog mythology, there was a supreme being named Bathala who ruled the world.
 Among his children were Mayari, the female lunar deity, and Apolaki, the solar god.
 When their father died, the two siblings quarreled about who would rule the world.
 Apolaki wanted to rule it by himself, but Mayari wanted it equally.
 Their disagreement led to divine war.

 In Tagalog mythology, all of the divine have eyes that emit lights.
 In the battle between Apolaki and Mayari, the fighting only stopped when Apolaki unintentionally stabbed Mayari in one of her eyes.
 He apologized and relented to his sibling's desire to share his rule of the world.
 Apolaki ruled the world in the day and Mayari ruled it in the evening.
 However, the light in the evening (the Moon) is dimmer than the light in the day (the Sun) because the Mayari, the Moon goddess, can only use one of her eyes.

 Why Are There High Tides During a Full Moon?

 Once upon a time, only three divine lived in the world—the god of the sea, the sky, and the earth.
 The sky god had a beautiful daughter, Luna—the Moon.
 One day, Luna found herself outside her kingdom.
 She discovered the sea and the earth and was amazed at their beauty.
 She wandered until she met Mar, the son of the sea god.
-They became friends and fell in love, even though it was forbidden by the immortal law.
+They became friends and fell in love with one another, even though it was forbidden by the immortal law.

-One day, Luna told her secretly jealous cousin about the affair.
-Her cousin then reported what Luna had shared to the sky god.
+One day, Luna revealed to her envious cousin about the affair.
+Her cousin then informed the sky god about what Luna had shared with her.
 He got angry and shut Luna in the garden, so she could not get out.
-The sky god then told the sea god, who also became enraged with his son, imprisoning him in a sea cave.
+The sky god then told the sea god, who also became enraged with his son, imprisoning Mar in a sea cave.